-At Face by Rebecca, we are experts in the use of anti-wrinkle injections to promote a more youthful appearance.
+At FACE Cosmedical, we are experts in the use of anti-wrinkle injections to promote a more youthful appearance.
 Your treatment will start with a skincare consultation to identify and define concerns, which will then be addressed with a personalised treatment plan.

 What are anti-wrinkle injections?

 Anti-wrinkle injections, commonly referred to as ‘Botox’, are a cosmetic treatment that uses the neurotoxin, botulinum toxin, to effectively block nerve signals, preventing facial muscles from contracting.

 This results in smoother skin around areas such as the forehead and in between the eyebrows, and a tightened, more lifted appearance around the corners of the mouth or eyes.
 Some people describe the effects as appearing ‘more awake’ and ‘fresh-faced’.